-Blog loading time will dramatically impact your website ranking and conversion.
-Google considers the website’s loading speed as a ranking issue which is why it’s vital that we must always work to scale back our website and webpage loading time.
-Many people are searching “How To Reduce Blog Page Load Time“,
+Website Load time will dramatically impact your website ranking and conversion.
+Google considers the website loading speed as a ranking issue which is why it’s vital that we must always work to scale back our website and webpage loading time.
+Many people are searching “How To Reduce WordPress Website Load Time“,

 We must consider the users or visitors to visit our blog.
-That time website loads slowly then the user will never wait until whole page loads.
+That time website loads slowly then the user will never wait until the whole page loads.
 By this, you will be lost your website traffic and also increases your blog bounce rate which is very bad for SEO.
-So, during this post, I’m sharing some tips to How to boost blog loading time.
+So, during this post, I’m sharing some tips on website speed optimization.

 I will explain some tips by which you can reduce website/page load time.